 Special thanks to Bobbi Pritt, M.D., director of the Clinical Parasitology Laboratory at Mayo Clinic.
 With extensive experience in clinical parasitology, ectoparasite-borne diseases, and emerging pathogens, Dr. Pritt shares weekly parasite cases from around the world in her interactive blog, “Creepy, Dreadful, Wonderful Parasites: A Parasitologist’s View of the World.”

-Move your cursor over or click each card to flip for more information.
+Click each card to flip for more information.

 "Infectious Agent" photo courtesy of the U.S. Centers for Disease Control and Prevention/Claudia Molins through the Public Health Image Library; Photo ID# 13170.